How to Install Python

 Installing the Zelle Graphics Library

-Any students enrolled in CSSE120R (Robotics section only) will be using the pycreate library as well, as well as Bluetooth to transmit commands to the robots.
-Follow these directions to install them.
+Students enrolled in CSSE120R (Robotics sections only) will also be using the PyCreate library and Bluetooth to transmit commands to the robots.
+Follow these directions to install PyCreate.